GordonSo/scimschema/README.rst

     pip install scimschema

-Specify any custom schemas in json format as per the rfc requirement: https://tools.ietf.org/html/rfc7643#section-2
+2) Specify any custom schemas in json format as per the rfc requirement: https://tools.ietf.org/html/rfc7643#section-2

-Put the json files under a Python package as per our examples here: https://github.com/GordonSo/scimschema/tree/master/tests/extension
+3) Put the json files under a Python package as per our examples here: https://github.com/GordonSo/scimschema/tree/master/tests/extension (also checkout our __init__() file which is handy for loading the json)

-Import the validate method and pass in your data and the extension schemas to assert on the Json's validness.
+4) Import the ```validate``` method from scimschema and pass in json response/request content and the extension schemas to assert its validness

-Check out this `test_scim_schema.py <_test_scim_schema.py: https://github.com/GordonSo/scimschema/blob/master/tests/test_scim_schema.py>`_.
+To step through the above in working code, check out this test: `test_scim_schema.py <_test_scim_schema.py: https://github.com/GordonSo/scimschema/blob/master/tests/test_scim_schema.py>`_.

 .. code-block:: python